A durable execution engine for running tasks durably and resiliently.

 // }

-The sequential tasks can also be created manually just by using the parentTask
+Sequential tasks can also be implemented manually just by using the parentTask

 const taskC = executor.task({